mikehaertel/unixpc-gcc/README.md

 # Caveats

-This has been tested only with a simple "hello, world" program (included, and built by the build script).
-The resulting `hello` executable was copied into a Unix 3.51m installation in the FreeBee emulator, where it indeed printed "hello, world".
+This has been tested only with few "hello, world" type programs (included, and built by the build script).

 This must be built in 32-bit mode.
 It doesn't work when built to run in 64-bit mode, due to super-sketchy code in both binutils and gcc.